mwales/WildcatCSClub/cheatsheet/linux.md

 | passwd                       | Change your password
 | passwd username              | Changes the password of another user (must run as root)
 | man commandname              | Shows the built-in manual for the command.
 Press q to exit
+| man -k subjorcmd             | Search for man pages
 | mkdir dirname                | Makes a directory named dirname
 | rm filename                  | Removes / deletes a single file (not a directory though)
 | rmdir dirname                | Removes a single directory (must be empty)
 | rm -rf dirname               | Deletes a file/directory recursively (all subdirectories) without asking / prompting (force).
 BE CAREFUL WITH THIS.
 | sudo command                 | Runs the command as root (if the current user has sudo privledges)
-| sudo bash                    | Create a root shell (don't need to sudo every root command / worry about passwords).
+| sudo -i                      | Create a root shell (don't need to sudo every root command / worry about passwords).
 BE CAREFUL WITH THIS.
+| exit                         | Exit shell (exit root shell if you started a root shell)
 | apt install pkgname          | Install a package (Ubuntu / Debian systems)
 | apt remove pkgname           | Removes a package (Ubuntu / Debian systems)
 | ps aux                       | List all processes currenty running